muratk3n/thirdwave/en/tweets/2020/week5.md

 "@AWeigmannn

-Air Liquide Arabia on Tuesday began pumping hydrogen through its $400 million pipeline network in Saudi Arabia’s Red Sea city of Yanbu and will supply a Saudi Aramco refinery as the kingdom seeks to shift from oil towards cleaner fuel"
+Air Liquide Arabia on Tuesday began pumping hydrogen through its 400 dol million pipeline network in Saudi Arabia’s Red Sea city of Yanbu and will supply a Saudi Aramco refinery as the kingdom seeks to shift from oil towards cleaner fuel"

 *2020-1-29 13:42:52*